lamps-wg/cmcbis/draft-ietf-lamps-rfc5272bis.md

 The id-ad-cmc OID is used when the subject offers certification services using the CMC protocol.
-If the CMC services are available via HTTP or FTP, accessLocation MUST be a uniformResourceIdentifier.
+If the CMC services are available via HTTP or FTP {{Section 2 of CMC-TRANS}} and {{Section 4 of CMC-TRANS}}
+, accessLocation MUST be a uniformResourceIdentifier.
+If the CMC services are available via electronic mail
+{{Section 3 of CMC-TRANS}}, accessLocation
-If the CMC services are available via electronic mail, accessLocation MUST be an rfc822Name.
-If CMC services are available using TCP/IP, the dNSName or iPAddress name forms MUST be used.
+MUST be an rfc822Name.
+If CMC services are available using TCP/IP
+{{Section 5 of CMC-TRANS}},
+the dNSName or iPAddress name forms MUST be used.
 Since the GeneralName data structure does not permit the inclusion of a port number, in the absence of other external configuration information,